buildpacks/spec/platform.md

 - `image.metadata` MUST be the TOML representation of the layer [metadata label](#iobuildpackslifecyclemetadata-json)
 - `run-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
 - `run-image.target-id` is optional and MUST be the value of the label `io.buildpacks.id`
-- `run-image.platform` contains the [platform data](#platform-data) for the image
+- `run-image.platform` contains the [target data](#target-data) for the image
-  - If platform data is missing but the image contains the label `io.buildpacks.stack.id` with value `io.buildpacks.stacks.bionic`, the lifecycle SHALL assume the following values:
+  - If target data is missing but the image contains the label `io.buildpacks.stack.id` with value `io.buildpacks.stacks.bionic`, the lifecycle SHALL assume the following values:
     - `run-image.platform.os = "linux"`
     - `run-image.platform.architecture = "x86_64"`
     - `run-image.platform.distro-name = "ubuntu"`